 Looking at the same Nordic council study from 2021, we can conclude that Danish is likely the least useful Scandinavian language to learn (unless you plan to live there), as it is the least understood out of the three in Scandinavia.

 This conclusion is also supported by Norden i Skole, naming Danish as the language most Nordic people have a hard time understanding.
-The biggest hurdle is the pronunciation, which differs quite a bit from Swedish and Norwegian.
+The biggest hurdle is the pronunciation, which differs quite a bit in Danish, compared to both Swedish and Norwegian.

 That said, if you will primarily stay in the Danish realm (Denmark, Faroe Islands, Greenland) the Danish language will of course be spoken and understood perfectly fine, and will be an excellent choice to learn.

 What is the most and least beautiful Scandinavian language?

 A group of mixed Scandinavian students studying abroad (at a Scandinavian language school) was asked how they thought each Scandinavian language sounded, and overall they thought Swedish sounded best, followed by Norwegian, Finland-Swedish, and Danish.

 “How do you think other Scandinavian languages sound?”

 Source: Nordisk grannspråksförståelse i en skandinavisk skola utomlands, Hidayet Yalcin 2015

 78.2% of respondents described Swedish as sounding “very nice”, 13% thought it sounded “average”, and finally 4.3% described Swedish as sounding “very ugly”.
 The Norwegian language sounded slightly more average to the respondents, with 60.8% saying it sounded “very nice”, 26.1% “average”, and 8.7% “very ugly”.